 The proportion of transactions in each category varies from one quarter to the next.
-In the first quarter of 2014, the highest proportion of transactions was for three bedroom houses.
+In the second quarter of 2014, the highest proportion of transactions was for three bedroom bungalows and three bedroom houses.

 Definitions of the types of properties which are included in the categories used (apartment, house and bungalow) are provided on the last page of this bulletin.